mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/legal-notices/open-source-attribution/index.md

 title: Open Source Attribution
 menuWeight: 100
 beta: false
+notes: Automatically generated, DO NOT EDIT
 excerpt: List of third party open source software provided by Kaptain
 render: mustache
 ---

+> This document is automatically generated from the API definition in the code.

 The table below lists the third party open source software which is provided by D2iQ&reg; in connection with Kaptain&trade;.